How to make brown rice sushi: Try this great & healthy recipe!

-Here are a few answers that may provide you with a more rounded education.
+Here are a few answers that may quell your curiosity!

-Some may wonder, if you can use brown rice in sushi, can you also use brown rice vinegar to make sushi?
-The answer is yes.
-In fact, it is recommended when making brown rice sushi.
+Some may wonder: if you can use brown rice in sushi, can you also use brown rice vinegar to make sushi?
+The answer is yes!
+In fact, it’s recommended when making brown rice sushi.

-- White rice vinegar: When recipes call for vinegar, this is usually the kind they are referring to.
+- White rice vinegar: When recipes call for vinegar, this is usually the kind they’re referring to.
 It has a clear yellow color.
 Japanese varieties tend to be more delicate than Chinese varieties.

-- Brown rice vinegar: Brown rice vinegar is made from unpolished brown rice and it is richer in nutrients than other types of vinegar.
-It has a light brown color and it can be used as an alternate for white rice vinegar.
-It is ideal for brown rice sushi recipes.
+- Brown rice vinegar: Brown rice vinegar is made from unpolished brown rice and it’s richer in nutrients than other types of vinegar.
+It has a light brown color and can be used as an alternate for white rice vinegar.
+It’s ideal for brown rice sushi recipes.

 - Black rice vinegar: This type of vinegar has a deeper color and flavor than other types of vinegar.
-It is made from black glutinous rice and other grains like wheat, sorghum, and millet.
-It is often used in stir-fries and dipping sauces and it can also be used as a condiment.
+It’s made from black glutinous rice and other grains like wheat, sorghum, and millet.
+It’s often used in stir-fries and dipping sauces and can also be used as a condiment.

-Here are some brands that make brown rice that is great for boosting health.
+Here are some brands that make brown rice that’s great for boosting health!